 Git and GitHub is one of the most imortant tool for software development.

 One of its great feature is branching/merging.
-Whenever I am inside a git directory, I have to run git status
+Whenever I am inside a git directory, I have to run git status to see which branch I am currently working on.
+Contstantly switching branches is always confusing to me.

 The solution to this is to have the terminal prompt display the current branch name.